oinam/notes/books/how-to-win-friends-and-influence-people.md

 This is one of the most popular and most recommended book ever.
 Of course, almost everyone claims to have read it and is indeed worth a few re-reads.

-How to Win Friends and Influence People, by [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie), was first released in November of 1936.
+[How to Win Friends and Influence People](https://en.wikipedia.org/wiki/How_to_Win_Friends_and_Influence_People) by [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie), was first released in November of 1936.
 The book is a timeless bestseller, packed with rock-solid advice that has carried thousands of now famous people up the ladder of success in their business and personal lives.

 ## Summary